lukaszsliwinski/vocabulary-quiz/README.md

 ## About project

-This is my side-project that I made to improve web programming with Angular framework.<br>
+This is my side-project that I made to improve web programming using Angular framework.<br>
 The application helps me learn english vocabulary after lessons.<br><br>
 Features: